davibennun/laravel-push-notification/README.md

 # Configuration

-Copy the config file into your project by running
+Copy the config file into your project by running: (Lumen users skip this)

 Laravel 5
 ```php